balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 </p>

 <p>On <b>Jetson AGX Orin 32GB</b> and <b>Jetson AGX Orin 64GB</b> Devkits, the debug UART interface is available through the micro-USB interface, when the device is powered on.
-On Linux machines, the serial connection can be accessed using <code>minicom -D /dev/ttyACM0</code>.
+Connect the other end of the micro-usb cable to your host/development PC.
+If your host is running Linux, the serial connection to the Jetson device can be accessed using <code>minicom -D /dev/ttyACM0</code>.</code>.

 ![AGX Orin microUSB debug port](/img/jetson-orin/AGX_Orin_DP_microUSB_square.webp)